hmrc/time-to-pay-taxpayer/README.md

 Alternatively you can use Service Manager - **sm --start TIME_TO_PAY_TAX_PAYER_DEP -f**

 The app will start by default on port 9857.
-Stub data should be configured for the UTR 1234567890 so you should be able to hit http://localhost:9857/tax-payer/1234567890
+Stub data should be configured for the UTR 1234567890 so you should be able to GET from http://localhost:9857/tax-payer/1234567890

 ## GET /tax-payer/{utr}